HELLSP4RK/parsePic/README.md

   directory]\\parsePic\\_, but "html" saves it to _...\\[today's date].html document_, and "pic" saves it to _...\\[today's date] folder_.
 By default, it's equal to "html".

+  `-p, --path TEXT`            Where do you want to save the pictures?
+You can set the path to save in _"C:\\path\\to\\directory"_ format.
+By default, it's equal to current working directory.

   `--help`                     Show this message and exit.